Frequently Asked Questions

 - Is a Degree Audit necessary?
 If so, who do I speak to about having an audit done , and at what point should I request an audit?
 Yes, it’s very important that a student know for sure where they are at in the program as far as completion of requirements.
 The “DARS for Grads” online degree audit is not set up to take certain things into account and could likely provide an incorrect picture of your requirement completion.
 If you look at the audit and see something that does not look correct, you should contact the Graduate Programs Office to make an appointment for a degree audit.
 MS students should have a reliable audit done no later than when you are ready to register for your last semester.
 PHD students are automatically audited for coursework completion when they submit their request to take the Prelim Examination.

 - What are the steps to depositing my thesis?
 The department format review must be done before the thesis can be uploaded to the graduate college.
 When you are ready for the format review, you should e-mail a pdf version of your thesis/dissertation to the Graduate Programs Supervisor.
 Before initiating the format review, you will need to bring your signed TDA form (Thesis Dissertation Approval Form) to the Graduate Programs Office, 166 MEB.
-MS students will only need to have their advisor sign the TDA forms (you will find the form at http://www.grad.illinois.edu/sites/default/files/pdfs/masterstda.pdf).
+MS students will only need to have their advisor sign the TDA forms (you will find the form at https://grad.illinois.edu/forms under “STUDENTS").
 The Graduate Office will provide the TDA form for Ph.D. students in their defense packet that is given to their Doctoral Committee Chair before the exam.
 The committee will sign the form at the end of the exam.
 The Graduate Programs Supervisor will not do the department format review until signed TDA forms have been submitted because this indicates the Advisor/Doctoral Committee will have no further changes to request.
 You will be e-mailed once the format review is complete, telling you what changes are to be made, if any.
 You will receive e-mail from the department format reviewer once all changes are accepted.
-You will be told to upload the thesis to the Graduate College so that they can begin their review, and to come to the MechSE Graduate Office and pick up the TDA forms and take them, along with a simple hard copy of the thesis/dissertation, to the Department Head’s office and leave them with the secretary.
-Once the Department Head has signed the TDA forms you will be e-mailed to pick them up.
-You will deliver one to the MechSE Graduate Office and take one to the Graduate College (204 Coble Hall).
-This is the only piece of paper you actually have to deposit.
+You will be told to upload the thesis to the Graduate College so that they can complete their review.
+Once you make any changes the Graduate College may require, you will receive an e-mail from them stating that the thesis/dissertation has been accepted as deposited.

 - The Ph.D.
 Exit Interview – what is this?
 The Ph.D.
 Exit Interview is an approximately 15 -20 minute interview with the Department Head prior to Ph.D. students leaving campus.
 This is scheduled by the Department Head’s secretary and can be scheduled as soon as the Final Defense has been passed.
 You do not need to wait until you deposit your thesis to schedule the interview – but you do need to have passed the Final Defense.
 This is an opportunity for the Department Head to hear from the graduating students concerning how they feel about their time at UIUC, what they liked, what could have been better…and a time for students to reflect on the fact that a major life goal has been achieved.